DreamPurchaseZnz/Tensorflow_Learning/Modules: tf.train.Example.md

 ```
 Not only does this lighten the amount of code I need to write, removing the need to do any data augmentation or file reading, but the interface is reasonably standard across different kinds of data.
 It is also conceptually cleaner.

-## Placeholders

-You need to have consistent image loading and a scaling pipeline that is consitent at train and test time.
-You need to ensure that the input is fast enough.

 ## protobuf and binary formats